lucas-angermann/idai-field-web/README.md

     $ vi config/dev.exs                                  # Edit configuration

 Set up a connection to a couchdb instance and configure at least one project (`projects: ["<project>"]`).

-For the following curl commands to work withouth authentication in a quick demo, give the anonymous user admin rights by setting `users: [%{ name: "anonymous", admin: true }]`.
+Also make sure for the following curl commands to work withouth authentication in a quick demo, that you give the anonymous user admin rights by setting `users: [%{ name: "anonymous", admin: true }]`.

-Start elasticsearch, cantaloupe and the api web service with docker:
+Start elasticsearch, cantaloupe and the api web service with docker and index all configured projects

     $ docker-compose up

-Trigger indexing all configured projects

     $ curl -XPOST localhost:4000/api/worker/reindex

 ## Quickstart | UI